leboeuf/tradehub/projects/monitor/index.md

 ## Usage

-POST to /log using this format (data is optional):
+Send a POST request to `/log` using this format (data is optional):

 `{ "message" : "", "data" : {} }`